ClusterDevs/documentation/README.md

 Hostname formats

 nodes (hostname, username & password):
-- rpi-node1
+- rpi-node1 (labeled physically as 1)
-- rpi-node2
+- rpi-node2 (labeled physically as M)
-- rpi-node3
+- rpi-node3 (labeled physically as 3)
 - rpi-node4 (yes, dragonboard so not really, but for uniformity)

 To learn more about Linux: